wfsutto/Two-Birds-One-Stonebridge/README.md

 #### Exploratory Analysis

-Next, run the cells in `exploratory_analysis_with_spatial.ipynb` sequentially.
+Next, run the cells in `Data_Processing_and_Well_Inventory.ipynb` sequentially.
 This notebook contains the exploratory data analysis stage for all internal OH data.
-It also goes through the data preparation stage for each created dataset.
+It also goes through the data preparation stage for each created dataset, saving them to the `final` subfolder of `data`.
 Lastly, it contains the foundations for our spatial analysis, calculating well locations and plotting them by well type.

 ##### Expected Outputs